mmistakes/made-mistakes-jekyll/src/_posts/articles/2011-04-06-knowing-grids-means-breaking-grids.md

 ---
-title: "Knowing Grids Means Breaking Grids"
+title: "Knowing grids means breaking grids"
 excerpt: "Exploring what it means to develop a grid system that helps facilitate strong design with purpose."
 last_modified_at: 2013-04-26
 image:
   path: &image /assets/images/knowing-grids-feature.jpg
+  width: 1280
+  height: 640
   feature: *image
   teaser: /assets/images/knowing-grids-teaser.jpg
   thumbnail: /assets/images/owh-grid-spread-340x340.jpg
 categories: [articles]
 tags: [critique, grid, design, inspiration, typography]
 support: false
+toc: true
 ---

 Of all the things to grab my attention, the grid system used in a women's health calendar was certainly not high on my list.